accelero-cloud/appkernel/README.md

 ## What's in it for you?
 We've spent the time on analysing the stack, made the hard choices for you in terms of Database/ORM/Security/Rate Limiting and so on, so you don't have to.
-You can focus entirely on delivering the business value on day one and enjoy being the rockstar of your project.
+You can focus entirely on delivering business value on day one and enjoy being the rockstar of your project.

 ## Crash Course
 Let's build a mini identity service: